harrisoncramer/github-actions-analysis/README.md

 # Github Actions Analysis

-This is a simple script for downloading Github action stats and performing an analyis on them.
+This is a simple script for downloading Github Action runs and performing an analyis on them.

 ## Usage